laurgao/qaoa-weighted-maxcut/README.md

 ![Pennylane output histogram](img/pennylane-output.png "I got 1/2 of the correct answer, at least!
 Similing through the pain")

-I got 1/2 of the correct answer, at least!
-Similing through the pain
+I got 1/2 of the correct answer, at least! *Similing through the pain*

 Future: debug this code and see what's up.
 I estimate that doing such a task would take at least an hour, likely more (remember the 5 hours switching a single cost unitary matrix?
 That was because I was debugging the output of `qml.Hermitian(np.diag(range(2 ** n_wires)), wires=wires)`.
 So instead, I'm using an hour to write up this account of my experience.

+I estimate that it's because I'm measuring a single state instead of sampling from multiple states.
+It sure looks like it.
+However, the `get_counts(optimal_params_vector)` function I am executing to generate this plot is indeed firing 100 shots... so I have no clue what's up.

 ---

-As of 8pm, the notebooks right now are pretty messy.
+As of 8pm, the notebooks are pretty messy.
 I started writing my own code starting from 8.ipynb.
 I spent a good first hour trying to make all my variables "politically correct", having a space for all user inputs in one place, wanting to explain how the algorithm works in every line of code.
-But now...
+But after a while, I pivoted to focusing on making the code logic work before improving its presentation.
+Now...

 11 is filled with comments from debugging.

 10:27 PM: I have updated notebook 11.
 It's no longer filled with comments from debugging.
-But 5 and all the others still are.
+But 6 and all the others still are.

 Also, I realized that all the content from 8.ipynb got deleted somehow.
 I'm positive I spammed ctrl+s in the Jupyter Notebook editor 10 times before closing, but... oh well.
-There goes the notebook I spent 5 hours debugging and 2 hours making the comments and structure perfect.
+There goes the notebook I spent 5 hours debugging and 2 hours making the comments/structure perfect.

+On a side note, this might be why I always feel tense and experience anxiety while coding -- I have no trust that my files will stay or that the same code will run the same way when I run it a second time.
+For this, I might just need to understand backend OS elements better.

 ## Some interesting insights